 It’s here we learn the story of the most recent co-owner, Melanie Schmuck.
 Schmuck and her husband purchased the home in 2015 and lovingly brought it back to its former glory.
-Sadly, Melanie passed away suddenly in March of 2019.
+Sadly, Melanie passed away suddenly in late February 2019.
 Her family and friends are assisting with carrying on her dream and have re-opened for tours for the time being.

 Plan Your Visit